Stressing out over money can be seriously bad for your health. Taking control of spending and saving money will improve your overall quality of life.

 #14 Take care of your health

 Healthcare is expensive.
 Eating healthy food, sleeping enough, quitting smoking, or drinking, and exercising regularly can help you stay healthy and save money.
 In America, 66.5% of all bankruptcies were tied to medical issues.
 (1) Taking care of your health is a long-term investment.

 #15 Sign up for store Loyalty Programs (NOT A STORE CREDIT CARD)

 If your favorite stores offer loyalty programs, signing up for them is a good idea to save some money.
 Store Loyalty Programs usually give you special discounts, free gifts, points for dollars, etc.

 The cost performance is a measure of the financial effectiveness and efficiency of a product.
 For example, luxury vehicles and their maintenance fees are expensive.
 These are not good cost performance.
 Good cost performance cars are affordable prices and require fewer maintenance fees.
 Thinking about cost performance will change your shopping habits and save some money.

 Face masks, body scrubs, and hair masks aren’t limited to pricey spas.
 Make your DIY spa space at home and enjoy the relaxation.

 #18 Clean out your closet

 Take some time to clean out your closet.
-You may find never worn clothing or a piece of dresses hanging in your closet with the tag still on it.
-Remember what in your closet and prevent unnecessary spending.
+You may find never-worn clothing or a piece of a dress hanging in your closet with the tag still on it.
+Remember what is in your closet and prevent unnecessary spending.

 #19 Wait for sales